aStroJn/ToolBoxKit/GOTENBERG_INTEGRATION.md

 npm run dev

 # Vite proxy automatically forwards /api/* requests to Gotenberg
+# Headers for FFMPEG.wasm are automatically configured in vite.config.js
 # No additional configuration needed
 ```

+**Note:** FFMPEG.wasm (used for video/audio conversion) requires specific HTTP headers for SharedArrayBuffer support.
+These are automatically configured in `vite.config.js` for local development.
+For production deployment, see [VERCEL_DEPLOYMENT.md](./VERCEL_DEPLOYMENT.md).

 ## Configuration